.png)

 -Reef Akua, The Muse

-After I agreed to hear Louis’ plan, Locke stayed at the bar for the rest of my shift.
+Once I agreed to hear Louis’ plan, Locke stayed at the bar for the rest of my shift.
 I guess he thought I was a flight risk.
 He must have texted Louis that he would secure me, like I was an “asset” that needed to be contained.
 But Locke knew I’d do anything to help Luna.
-I wasn’t going anywhere.
+So, I wasn’t going anywhere.

 “No, I don’t want to leave you alone.”
 I reassured Nalu as I eyed Locke.